ib619/VICI_SYNTH/README.md

 ## Inter-Task Blocking Dependencies

 ## Advanced Features
 The pictures below demonstrate the implementation of several advanced features.
 All of the waveforms present here come from oscilloscope measurements on our synthesizer modules.
+Advanced features where implemented where:

+•Demonstrates principles of real-time / concurrent programming •Makes better use of the microcontroller hardware to improve performance •Allow the group to collaborate effectively
+•Features are interesting and fun or have practical applications.

 ### 1. Polyphony Up To 4 Keys
 ### 2. Variable Waveforms: Sine, Triangle, Square, Sawtooth, CML Waveforms
 <table align="center">